Lucky4604/Osos_React-native-Assignment/README.md

-Here’s an updated version of your `README.md` file with a section for adding a video of your project:
+Here's the updated `README.md` with your YouTube video link included:

 ```markdown
 # Welcome to your Expo app 👋